 The Professional Concepts and Leader Development section strengthens the foundations of CAF leadership and the Profession of Arms by capitalizing on the wealth of experience in our Officers and Non-Commissioned Members (NCMs) and articulating these enduring military principles by conducting research, review, analysis, development, synthesis and evaluation of leadership and professionalism.

-Professional Concepts and Leader Development section generates research, concept development, and doctrine on military leadership, command and the profession of arms to build and support effective military leaders.
-PCLD published the Duty with Honour: The Profession of Arms in Canada manual, which serves as the intellectual and doctrinal basis for all personnel and professional development policies in the CAF.
-In addition to this volume, a second set of doctrine publications has been published as the Leadership series of manuals: Leading People, Leading the Institution, and Conceptual Foundations.
-These publications are used in training and professional development activities throughout the CAF.
+Professional Concepts and Leader Development (PCLD) generates research, concept development, and doctrine on military leadership, command and the profession of arms to build and support effective military leaders.
+It is mandated to publish Duty with Honour: The Profession of Arms in Canada, which serves as the intellectual and doctrinal basis for all personnel and professional development policies in the CAF.
+In addition to this volume, a second set of doctrine publications have been published as the Leadership series of manuals: Leading People, Leading the Institution, and Conceptual Foundations.
+These materials are used in training and professional development activities throughout the CAF

 Inquiries can be addressed to CDA.PCLD-CPDL@forces.gc.ca

 Established in 2005, the Canadian Defence Academy (CDA) Press mission is to publish scholarly publications that contribute to a Canadian body of operational leadership and profession of arms knowledge that supports the generation of effective military leaders.